squirro/training/README.md

 ```

 ### Virtualenvs
-While not required, it is highly recommended that you create a virtual environment to use for squirro development.
+While not required, it is highly recommended that you create a virtual environment to use for Squirro development.

 To create a virtual environment, run the commands below (after you have Python installed)